fieldtrip/website/tutorial/beamformer.md

 The first step in the procedure is to construct a forward model.
 The forward model allows us to calculate an estimate of the field measured by the MEG sensors for a given current distribution.
 In MEG analysis a forward model is typically constructed for each subject.
 There are many types of forward models which to various degrees take the individual anatomy into account.
 We will here use a semi-realistic head model developed by Nolte (2003).
 It is based on a correction of the lead field for a spherical volume conductor by a superposition of basis functions, gradients of harmonic functions constructed from spherical harmonics.

 The first step in constructing the forward model is to find the brain surface from the subjects MRI.
 This procedure is termed segmentation.
 Note that segmentation is quite time consuming.
-If you have access to the preprocessed file you can skip ahead to 'load segmentedmri'.
+For the purpose of this tutorial, we have precomputed the segmentation for you.
+If you want to skip ahead, you can directly load the segmented MRI available from the [FieldTrip FTP server (segmentedmri.mat)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/beamformer/segmentedmri.mat) using the command 'load segmentedmri'.

+Otherwise, segmentation involves the following steps:

-Segmentation involves the following steps (**[ft_volumesegment](/reference/ft_volumesegment)** makes use of SPM.
+First the segmentation (**[ft_volumesegment](/reference/ft_volumesegment)** makes use of SPM.
 The necessary SPM-files are located in fieldtripXXX/external/spm8)

     mri = ft_read_mri('Subject01.mri');
     cfg = [];
     cfg.write      = 'no';
     [segmentedmri] = ft_volumesegment(cfg, mri);

-Alternatively, you can load the segmented MRI available from the [FieldTrip FTP server (segmentedmri.mat)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/beamformer/segmentedmri.mat)

-    load segmentedmri

-Now prepare the head model from the segmented brain surface:
+Then prepare the head model from the segmented brain surface:

     cfg = [];
     cfg.method = 'singleshell';
     headmodel = ft_prepare_headmodel(cfg, segmentedmri);

 {% include markup/warning %}
+**EEG headmodels**

+The volume conduction model created here is MEG specific and cannot be used for EEG source reconstruction.
+If you are interested in EEG source reconstruction methods, you can go to the corresponding [EEG headmodel tutorial](/tutorial/headmodel_eeg).

-If you want to do a beamformer source reconstruction on EEG data, you have to pay special attention to the EEG referencing.
+For example, if you want to do a beamformer source reconstruction on EEG data, you have to pay special attention to the EEG referencing.
 The forward model will be made with a common average reference (except in some rare cases like with bipolar iEEG electrode montages), i.e. the mean value over all electrodes is zero.
 Consequently, this also has to be true in your data.

 Prior to doing the spectral decomposition with ft_freqanalysis you have to ensure with ft_preprocessing that all channels are re-referenced to the common average reference.

-Furthermore, after selecting the channels you want to use in the sourcereconstruction (excluding the bad channels) and after re-referencing them, you should not make sub-selections of channels any more and throw out channels, because that would cause the data not be average referenced any more.
+Furthermore, after selecting the channels you want to use in the source reconstruction (excluding the bad channels) and after re-referencing them, you should not make sub-selections of channels any more and throw out channels, because that would cause the data not be average referenced any more.
 {% include markup/end %}

 ### Exercise 2: head model